 A Dean’s Fellows program furnishes all PhD students in their first two years with research funds.
 Beginning in the third year, the program enables up to two students to develop interdisciplinary and inter-institutional projects that engage both Cleveland and major research sites worldwide, providing additional stipend, travel, and writing support.

 The Neil MacIntyre Memorial Prize, an annual award, recognizes the best scholarly paper written by an English Department graduate student.
-For more information: Macintyre-Prize-Rules
+For more information: The Neil Macintyre Memorial Prize.

 The Graduate Alumni Fund, initially created by donations from alumni, supports travel students undertake to conduct research in collections, as well as conference and symposia expenses.
 It also provides subventions to students traveling to the annual Modern Language Association convention for job-market interviews.

 *CWRU employees admitted to graduate study with the support of the university’s tuition benefit are not appointed as Graduate Assistants.